 During interactive presentations and video shows, as part of the program, questions asked to the students and small presents were distributed for right answers to Olympic and sport related questions.

-A mascot created and named OLI takes active part at presentations.
-The words of a famous Turkish children song have been re-written (now called "my friend OLI") for this project and participating students sing the song during and at the end of the presentation with the mascot OLI.
+A mascot created and named OLI has taken active part at presentations.
+Participant students sing a song during and at the end of presentations with the mascot OLI.

 Surveys were prepared and after each presentation, students were asked about what they learned and if the presentation was effective and made a difference.